vulcandigital/silverstripe-userdocs/CONTRIBUTING.md

 **Draft phase:** Please submit pull requests to the appropriate module "specification" file and indicate your suggested changes.
 Feel free to review other requests too.
 Requests will be merged by a SilverLeague community member once approved.

-**Development and active support phase:** Ideas, proposals and contributions are readily accepted in the form of issues or pull requests on the appropriate SilverLeague repository.
+**Development and active support phase:** Ideas, proposals and contributions are readily accepted in the form of issues or pull requests on the appropriate repository.